 Shop Multiple Carriers

-Get quotes from at least three insurers since they evaluate small business risks differently and may offer varying rates for your industry.
-Compare identical coverage levels rather than just premiums to ensure you get financial protection that fits your business size and employee count.
+Get quotes from at least three insurers since carriers evaluate business risks differently and offer varying rates by industry.
+Compare identical coverage levels rather than just premiums to ensure adequate financial protection for your business size and employee count.

 - 4